 Many of us assume that we have to be alone to be lonely, but that’s not the case.
 In fact, research has shown that even those who are married have reported feelings of loneliness.
 But what exactly does it mean when you’re feeling lonely in a relationship, and does that mean you should call it quits?
-Not necessarily, says Alysha Jeney, a millennial relationship therapist and the owner of Modern Love Counseling.
-She says that loneliness is a state of being, and it’s not just boredom—it’s an inability to connect.
+Not necessarily, say happiness expert Andrea F. Polard, Psy.D., and Alysha Jeney, a millennial relationship therapist.
+Jeney says that loneliness is a state of being, and it’s not just boredom—it’s an inability to connect.

 Meet the Expert

-Alysha Jeney is a millennial relationship therapist and the owner of Modern Love Counseling in Denver.
-She is also a co-founder and relationship expert at Modern Love Box, a subscription box meant to inspire the modern relationship.
+- Alysha Jeney is a millennial relationship therapist and owner of Denver-based Modern Love Counseling.
+She is also a co-founder and relationship expert at Modern Love Box.

 Why We Feel Lonely in a Relationship